Space Onion: Chrysler Single-Stage Earth-Orbital Reusable Vehicle (SERV)

 For Phase B of the Shuttle proposals in 1971, Chrysler added more modules that could be mated to the top of the SERV.
 One was a ballistic passenger capsule similar in shape and size to the Apollo spacecraft but smaller than the D-10 version of the MURP.
 Another was a nuclear-rocket launched upper stage for heavier moon and Mars trips.

 One problem it faced was not having an accurate enough landing system.
-On ballistic reentry it could aim for an area about 9.3 miles (15 kilometers) in diameter but NASA needed it to be more precise.
+On ballistic reentry it could aim for an area about 9.3 miles (15 km) in diameter but NASA needed it to be more precise.
 Chrysler decided to put a ring of 28 jet engines underneath the spacecraft so it could get within 246 feet (75 meters) of its aim point.
 Two special landing pads would have been built at Cape Canaveral next to the vehicle's maintenance buildings on the shore of the Banana River.

 Schematic diagram of the SERV with MURP on top (NASA)